markbrouch/hit-nhost-nextjs-starter/README.md

 npm run load ../gedcom/mookuauhau.ged
 ```

-load a GEDCOM file which was loaded to the backend queue, in load_status==new
+load a GEDCOM file which was loaded to the backend queue, in `mookuauhau.load_status == 'new'`

 ```
 npm run queueload